 A fortunate result of the work done on this FTS is that both the power consumption and the mass of the instrument were significantly reduced.
 The power was reduced from 145 W to 65 W and the mass was reduced from 90 kg to 55 kg.
 The size was reduced from two pieces to one, with dimensions of approximately 1.5 m by 0.3 m by 0.5 m.
+This has obvious advantages for the balloon application, since a reduction in mass allows for a higher float height, and a lower-power instrument generates less heat that must be removed through conduction.

 The U of T FTS made solar absorption measurements on the ground in the lead-up to the first MANTRA 2004 flight and between flights.
 Figures 4.19 and 4.20 show the spectra and atmospheric trace gas microwindows for the ground-based data.
-Comparing flight spectra in Figures 4.11 and 4.12 with the ground-based spectra in Figures 4.19 and 4.20, one can see striking differences.
-The most obvious difference is the overall shape of the spectra.
-There is much less absorption in the balloon spectra, simply due to the lack of water vapour and other tropospheric trace gases in the optical path.
+Comparing flight spectra in Figures 4.11 and 4.12 with the ground-based spectra in Figures 4.19 and

+4.5.
+Results 93

 Figure 4.20: MCT spectrum from the MANTRA 2004 ground based campaign.
-The top panel shows the entire spectrum, while the lower four panels show microwindows from which we retrieve HCl, $CH_4$ , $N_2O$ and $O_3$ , respectively.
+The top panel shows the entire spectrum, while the lower four panels show microwindows from which we retrieve HCl, CH4, N2O and O3, respectively.